p-venkatesh/Hackerearth/README.md

    ### Feature Engineering & Approach

-1. Loan_Amount_Requested was converted to numeric by removing commas.
+1. All were converted to numeric.
 2. PreProcessed all of the data.
 3. Filled all of the Nan Values.
 4. Understanding the Data using descriptive statistics.